GoogleCloudPlatform/gke-datadog-demo/README.md

 developer efforts can be focused on providing business value.
 One feature common to most applications is the need to monitor application and hardware metrics.
 On
 [Google Cloud Platform (GCP)](https://cloud.google.com/) the [Stackdriver](https://cloud.google.com/stackdriver/) suite of products addresses the need for monitoring and alerting.
-Some companies may already have a third party solution, however, and this project demonstrates configuring the use of [Datadog](https://www.datadoghq.com/) in a [GKE](https://cloud.google.com/kubernetes-engine/) environment.
+Some companies may already have a third party solution, however, and this project demonstrates configuring the use of [Datadog](https://www.datadoghq.com/) in a [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) environment.
 We show you how to collect [nginx](https://www.nginx.com/) metrics and pipe them to your existing Datadog account.

 This demo contains a simple deployment script for Kubernetes Engine using personal accounts and Terraform.
 There is one manifest that deploys the Datadog agents and nginx.